sranins/BusinessApplication-ReleaseNotes/template.md

 [!include[banner](includes/banner.md)]

+Describe your new feature.
+Include high-value features, that light up something exciting for our customers.
+This should be features that a customer needs to plan for...definitely larger than a hotfix or bug fix.
+This is information that you would previously have included in the roadmap.

+## Business value

+## How to use

+## Availability (current availability)

+## Availability (region)

 This Business applications group template contains examples of Markdown syntax, as well as guidance on setting the metadata.
 To get the most of it, you must view both the [raw Markdown](https://raw.githubusercontent.com/MicrosoftDocs/Dynamics-365-Operations/master/template.md?token=AUBjQ-wxx8wHU3pnuQiYvPdvbodbxP2uks5Ypg9_wA%3D%3D) and the [rendered view](https://github.com/MicrosoftDocs/Dynamics-365-Operations/edit/master/template.md) (for instance, the raw Markdown shows the metadata block, while the rendered view does not).

 When creating a Markdown file, you should copy this template to a new file, fill out the metadata as specified below, set the H1 heading above to the title of the article, and delete the content.